google/starthinker/auth/README.md

 ### Problem

-User credentials typically need to be downoaded from a web application, and then refreshed periodically.
+User credentials typically need to be downloaded from a web application, and then refreshed periodically.
 When jobs are run in a distributed pub/sub, multiple processes may need a refreshed user token at once.
 Refreshing the token for one job but not others will invalidate the token for the other jobs.